Tanore Upazila: History

-The literal meaning of tanore in the Bengali language is "dismal area."
+The literal meaning of "tanore" in the Bengali language is "dismal area."
 In ancient times this area was a desert-like place with few trees or people.
-As time went by, the area became more habitable and people began to settle there.
-Indigenous tribal groups, including the Santhal and Mahali lived there for many years.
+As time went by, the area became more habitable, and people began to settle there.
+Indigenous tribal groups, including the Santhal and Mahalim lived there for many years.

 Independence war

 Tanore Upazila was freed from Pakistan on 30 November 1971.
 A last battle was fought on the night of 29 November.
 Safikur Rahman Raja was a final year student at Rajshahi University at that time and led the freedom fighters.

-Six fighters were captured by Pakistani army with the help of local collaborators (Rajakars) near the river port of Buruj on 29 November.
-They were tortured in Tanore police station.
+Six fighters were captured by the Pakistani army with the help of local collaborators (Rajakars) near the river port of Buruj on 29 November.
+They were tortured in the Tanore police station.
 A guerrilla team consisting of 30 to 35 freedom fighters divided into four groups attacked the police station that night to free them.
 They were led by Safikur Rahman Raja.
 Although the freedom fighters had less ammunition, they forced the enemy to retreat and freed the captives.
-Three fighters were killed while Sirajul Islam, alias Hanif Mridha, survived his wounds.
-The martyrs were Monayem Monjur, student of Rajshahi Polytechnic institute, Muhammad Islam, student of class ten of Maskatadighi school at Katakhali and an indigenous youth whose name was not known.
-Pakistan army withdrew their soldiers and police forces from this area on 30 November.
+Three fighters were killed, while Sirajul Islam, alias Hanif Mridha, survived his wounds.
+The martyrs were Monayem Monjur, a student of Rajshahi Polytechnic institute; Muhammad Islam, a student of class ten of Maskatadighi school at Katakhali; and an indigenous youth whose name was not known.
+The Pakistani army withdrew their soldiers and police forces from this area on 30 November.
 Safikur Rahman Raja hoisted the flag of independent Bangladesh at Tanore on 17 December.
-A place of execution is located at Gollapara Bazaar in Tanore that bears the testimony of oppressions, tortures and atrocities done by autocratic Pakistan army.
+A place of execution is located at Gollapara Bazaar in Tanore that bears the testimony of oppressions, tortures, and atrocities done by the autocratic Pakistani army.

 Demographics

+According to the 2022 Bangladeshi census, Tanore Upazila had 58,670 households and a population of 212,983.
+8.68% of the population were under 5 years of age.
+Tanore had a literacy rate (age 7 and over) of 72.31%: 74.72% for males and 70.00% for females, and a sex ratio of 97.35 males for every 100 females.
+61,729 (28.98%) lived in urban areas.

 According to the 2011 Census of Bangladesh, Tanore Upazila had 47,425 households and a population of 191,330.
 38,492 (20.12%) were under 10 years of age.
 Tanore had a literacy rate (age 7 and over) of 72.31%, compared to the national average of 51.8%, and a sex ratio of 1035 females per 1000 males.
 53,419 (27.92%) lived in urban areas.
-Ethnic population was 13,531 (7.07%), of which Santal were 9,166.
+The ethnic population was 13,531 (7.07%), of which 9,166 were Santal.

+According to the 2022 census, the total population was 212,983.
+The ethnic population was 12,474 (5.86%) of which 9,855 were Santal people.

 Culture

-The area has 510 mosques, 200 Eid-gahs, 22 temples, 16 churches and 1 Pagoda.
+The area has 510 mosques, 200 Eid-gahs, 22 temples, 16 churches, and 1 pagoda.